Anissoft/nodejs-echo/README.md

 require('@anissoft/echo').start();
 ```

-> The best way to do so -  place the above code in a separate file (e.g. debug.js) and import it in your application's entry point (e.g. index.js).
+> The best way to do so - is to place the above code in a separate file (e.g. debug.js) and import it in your application's entry point (e.g. index.js).

-> You may skip passing a port attribute, but it is easier to use the same port between restarts so you dont need to search new url in logs every time.
+> You may skip passing a port attribute, but it is easier to use the same port between restarts, so you dont need to search new url in logs every time.

-### Custom onRequest listeners
+### Custom onRequest listeners (experimental)

 You can capture all requests (incoming and outgoing) and run your custom callbacks for the next events: